-The largest pool of nitrogen is in the air as inert atmospheric nitrogen gas (N_2).
+The largest pool of nitrogen is in the air as inert atmospheric nitrogen gas $(N_2)$ .
 It can be converted to biologically available nitrogen by nitrogen fixing bacteria, lightning, and industrial ammonia production, and is required by all living things to form proteins.
-When proteins break down, the nitrogen is converted to ammonia (NH_3 -N).
+When proteins break down, the nitrogen is converted to ammonia (NH3-N).
 Ammonia is acutely toxic to all aquatic life.
-However, in surface water, ammonia is rapidly oxidized to form nitrite (NO_2) and nitrate (NO_3).
+However, in surface water, ammonia is rapidly oxidized to form nitrite (NO2) and nitrate (NO3).
 Our wastewater treatment plants use aerobic secondary treatment to oxidize ammonia into nitrate.

 In freshwater ecosystems, plants and bacteria use nitrate as an energy source, but nitrate concentrations usually exceed their needs.
 Nitrate is carried by stormwater runoff to rivers, lakes, wetlands, and streams, and it can even infiltrate groundwater supplies.
 Unlike phosphorus, nitrogen does not attach to soil particles.
 It remains dissolved and is transported with water flows.
 Excess nitrogen accumulates in surface and groundwater where it can pose a threat to human and animal health.

 The MPCA has initiated the rulemaking process to revise the water quality standards for ammonia's impact on aquatic life in surface waters of the state.
 As of June 2022, the amendments will no longer include a nitrate standard, as it is still in development (MPCA, 2022d).
 The interplay and amount of ammonia and nitrate in our wastewater effluent may be affected by these water quality standards, and it is possible that our wastewater treatment processes may need to be modified.
+Any modification will include an evaluation of regional benefit, cost, and legal viability.